krisztianmukli/.github/CONTRIBUTING.md

 If you are reading this, bravo dear user and (hopefully) contributor for making it this far!
 You are awesome. :100:

-To confirm that you have read this guide and are following it as best as possible, **include this emoji at the top** of your issue or pull request: :black_heart: `:black_heart:`
+To confirm that you have read this guide and are following it as best as possible, **include this emoji at the top** of your issue or pull request: :baseball: `:baseball:`

 ## :pray: Credits